-Where a Member of the Executive Committee, of the Board, or of a sub-committee of the Board, either on his or her own behalf or while acting for or through another, has a pecuniary interest, direct or indirect, in any matter and is present at a meeting of the Committee, sub-committee or Board, at which the matter is the subject of consideration, the Member,
+Where a member of the Executive Committee, a Director, a member of a Committee of the Board, or the Executive Director, either on his or her own behalf or while acting for or through another, has a pecuniary interest, direct or indirect, in any matter and is present at a meeting of the Executive Committee, Committee or Board, or at a general or special meeting of the Members at which the matter is the subject of consideration, the member,

 (a) shall, prior to any consideration of the matter at the meeting, disclose the interest and the general nature thereof;